ganevniko/ganevniko.github.io/_posts/2020-02-08-connecting_the_back_end_to_the_front_end_part_i.markdown

 ![](img/105.png)

 The instance type we will work with is an Ubuntu 16.04 server since it is free tier eligible.
-This server is a Linux server that we will set up in PART II by accessing it through SSH.
+This server is a Linux server that we will set up in PART II by accessing through SSH.
 I will go through each step of the process in details.
 Here are some screenshots on the next two screens in order to select the appropriate type of server .

 ![](img/106.png)
 ![](img/107.png)